hernantz/blog/content/one-configpy-to-config-all.md

 Title: One config.py to config them all
 Summary: How to do configuration management.
-Date: 2018-05-05
+Date: 2018-05-11
 Category: Programming
-Tags: python, best-practices, configuration, architecture, django
+Tags: python, best-practices, configuration, architecture, tools

 ![configuration management](/images/configuration.png "Configuration management")